kokolegorille/app/README.md

 Please install postgres as for the building machine.

-We will put Nginx in front of the application, as a webproxy.
+I will put Nginx in front of the application, as a webproxy.
 To start the application We will need to configure systemd.
 The hardest part on the production server is to install additional services.

 You should have the archive, and the dump file in your home directory.